-The applicant developed a project-specific HOM for the Blue Plains tunnel (Ex.
-OSHA-2012-0035-0003) that describes in detail the hyperbaric procedures and required medical examinations used during the tunnel-construction project.
-The HOM discusses standard operating procedures and emergency and contingency procedures.
-The procedures include using experienced and knowledgeable man-lock attendants who have the training and experience necessary to recognize and treat decompression illnesses and injuries.
-The attendants are under the direct supervision of the hyperbaric supervisor and attending physician.
-In addition, procedures include medical screening and review of prospective compressed-air workers (CAWs).
+Further, the applicant asserts that it will develop a project-specific HOM for each future tunnel project that describes in detail the hyperbaric procedures and required medical examinations used during the planned tunnel-construction project.
+The HOM will be projectspecific, and will discuss standard operating procedures and emergency and contingency procedures.
+The procedures will include using experienced and knowledgeable manlock attendants who have the training and experience necessary to recognize and treat decompression illnesses and injuries.
+The attendants will be under the direct supervision of the hyperbaric supervisor and attending physician.
+In addition, procedures will include medical screening and review of prospective CAWs.
 The purpose of this screening procedure is to vet prospective CAWs with medical conditions (e.g., deep vein thrombosis, poor vascular circulation, and muscle cramping) that could be aggravated by sitting in a cramped space (e.g., a man lock) for extended periods or by exposure to elevated pressures and compressed gas mixtures.
-A transportable recompression chamber (shuttle) is available to extract workers from the hyperbaric working chamber for emergency evacuation and medical treatment; the shuttle attaches to the topside medical lock, which is a large recompression chamber.
-The applicant believes that the procedures included in the HOM provide safe work conditions when interventions are necessary, including interventions above 50 p.s.i.g.
+A transportable recompression chamber (shuttle) will be available to extract workers from the hyperbaric working chamber for emergency evacuation and medical treatment; the shuttle attaches to the topside medical lock, which is a large recompression chamber.
+The applicant believes that the procedures included in the variance application and in its project-specific HOM will provide safe work conditions when interventions are necessary, including interventions above 50 p.s.i.g.
+OSHA will comprehensively review the project-specific HOM for each of Traylor's future projects prior to granting its approval for Traylor to proceed with its new project.
+Therefore, Traylor may not begin hyperbaric interventions at pressures exceeding 50 p.s.i.g. until OSHA completes its review of the project-specific HOM and determines that the safety and health instructions and measures it specifies would be appropriate, would conform with the conditions in the variance, and would adequately protect the safety and health of the CAWs.
+OSHA will notify the applicant that: (1) Its project-specific HOM was found to be acceptable; and (2) the applicant may begin hyperbaric interventions at pressures exceeding 50 p.s.i.g. by complying fully with the conditions of the interim order or proposed variance (as an alternative to complying with the requirements of the standard).